croquet/wordpress-webshowcase-plugin/readme.txt

 To install the plugin, search for "Croquet Web Showcase" from your WordPress plugin installation page.

-You will need a Croquet API Key to use the plugin.
-You can create a key for free at [croquet.io/keys](https://croquet.io/keys).
+You will need a Multisynq API Key to use the plugin.
+You can create a key for free at [multisynq.io/coder](https://multisynq.io/coder).
-Your API key will look something like this: `15kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample`
+Your API key will look something like this: `25kkttz5HqJ4mDycjupJA5eiF2CMhdvIgexample`

 While writing a new Post or Page, you can add a Croquet Metaverse Web Showcase block in the block editor, as shown in the first screenshot.

 Open the sidebar settings for the Web Showcase block by clicking on the the gear icon at the top right corner of your editing page and clicking on the block.
-In the sidebar settings, you can paste your Croquet API Key into the API Key text field.
+In the sidebar settings, you can paste your Multisynq API Key into the API Key text field.

 By default, a new Web Showcase block contains two default assets.
 If you preview your Post or Page, you can see a 3D art gallery space with those two images.